ansible/molecule/docs/configuration.rst

 If for some reason the prerun action does not suits your needs, you can still disable it by adding `prerun: false` inside the configuration file.

-Keep in mind that you can add this value to ``.config/molecule/config.yml`` file in order to avoid adding it to each scenario.
+Keep in mind that you can add this value to the ``.config/molecule/config.yml`` file, in your ``$HOME`` or at the root of your project, in order to avoid adding it to each scenario.

 Variable Substitution